-LD LR PH ws SPONSOR TITLE SUMMARY COMM FISCAL II MPACT1 (Summaries may not reflect content of most recent committee action) ACTION FY22 FY23 5.
+LD LR PH WS SPONSOR TITLE SUMMARY COMM FISCAL I MPACT 1 (Summaries may not reflect content of most recent committee action) ACTION FY22 FY23 5.
 Houses of religious worship/parsonages6.
 Hospitals, HMOs blood banks Potential ambiguity in language.
-Potential Constitutional issues 708 221 An Act To Increase the Homestead Exemption to \$50,000 This bill increases the Homestead property tax exemption from \$25,000 to \$50,000 for property tax years beginning on or after April 1, 2021.
-Under current law the State reimburses municipalities for 70% of the revenue loss due to the exemption.
-724 700 4/2 4/8 Ordway An Act To Base the Vehicle and Mobile Home Excise Tax on Actual Value This bill changes the method of computing the vehicle excise tax levied on motor vehicles registered in the State except for certain large commercial vehicles.
+Potential Constitutional issues 708 221 5/4 5/10 An Act To Increase the Homestead Exemption to \$50,000 This bill increases the property tax exemption for homesteads from \$25,000 to \$50,000 for property tax years beginning on or after April 1, 2021.
+ONTP/ OTPA not updated 724 700 4/2 4/8 Ordway An Act To Base the Vehicle and Mobile Home Excise Tax on Actual Value This bill changes the method of computing the vehicle excise tax levied on motor vehicles registered in the State except for certain large commercial vehicles.
 Current law: Except for certain large commercial vehicles, the vehicle excise tax is based upon the maker's list price.
 The excise tax on certain commercial motor vehicles and buses and special mobile equipment is based on the purchase price.
 This bill.
 Requires that: 1.
 The excise tax for all motor vehicles currently taxed on "maker's list price" and "commercial motor vehicles" currently taxed on "purchase price" 2.
 Would instead be based upon the actual value of the vehicle 3.
 At the time of delivery to the owner, 4.
 "Actual value" is not defined and would be determined by sources approved by the State Tax Assessor.
-ONTP STATE REIMBURSEMENT TO MUNICIPALITIES: CURRENT LAW Requires the State to reimburse a municipality for the difference in the amount of excise tax that would have been collected by the municipality on each commercial motor vehicle or bus using the manufacturer's suggested retail price instead of the actual purchase price.
+STATE REIMBURSEMENT TO MUNICIPALITIES: CURRENT LAW Requires the State to reimburse a municipality for the ONTP difference in the amount of excise tax that would have been collected by the municipality on each commercial motor vehicle or bus using the manufacturer's suggested retail price instead of the actual purchase price.